NLeSC/guide/software/code_quality.md

 Use [.editorconfig](http://editorconfig.org/) to adhere to the basic code style rules.

-[download](https://github.com/NLeSC/wiki/wiki/attachments/.editorconfig) nlesc editor config file
+[download](https://github.com/NLeSC/knowledge/tree/master/software/config) nlesc editor config file.

 **editorconfig**  supports most of the editors.
 [Here](http://editorconfig.org/) you can download plugins for your editor of choice.